 That slow singer-songwriter style continues with the song ‘Every Way,’ and I have to say I enjoy the way it is done on this song a lot more than on ‘Pluto Projector.’
 The tone and style of this song reminds me a lot of Phil Collins, or possibly the slower piano-driven ballads that Billy Joel has made.
 Lyrically, ‘Every Way’ plays to Rex’s strengths very nicely, with this song once again being a love letter to his significant other.
 He addresses the fact that she has seen him at his lowest point, and even when it seems like he is so far gone and no one can help, she always tries to understand so she can help Rex in any way she can.
 The love that he is singing of on this track sounds so pure, and most people envy having similar feelings as Rex does about this woman.
 Although the lyrical tone stays similar to its predecessor on the second last track on the album, ‘It Gets Better,’ but stylistically and sonically this song does a total 180.
 ‘It Gets Better’ is the most upbeat song of the record and therefore the most danceable, but the production is the strangest that we see on this record by far.
 The distorted and quick keyboard notes give the track a weird underlying bass line that sounds dope and adds a ton to the complexity of this song, and that quick classic beat will totally get you moving and grooving.
 ‘It Gets Better’ is another love letter to Rex’s lady, with him telling her of the ways that she has changed his life for the better.
 ‘It’s Not the Same Anymore’ is a true outro through and through, as not only does it wrap up all of the ideas and lyrical points of the record very well but also is 7 minutes long and touches on a lot of the sonic ideas that came throughout the album.
 This track probably has one of the saddest tones of the album; Rex really seems to be bummed about how life was so much more simple and fun when he was younger and did not have to worry about impressing so many people.
 These lyrics from the chorus exemplify the feeling of the whole track very well: It’s not the same anymore.
 I lost the joy in my face.
 My life was simple before.
 I should be happy, of course.
 But things just got much harder.
 Now it’s just hard to ignore… I really hope that for the sake of his music and for his own sake that Rex can find the happiness that he once had at some point soon.
 He seems like a good guy and it stinks to see him have to relay these types of emotions through his music.
 Regardless, ‘It Gets Better’ does an excellent job of closing out this record, as it really does help the album come to a nice close in a sonic way as well as a lyrical way.

 The biggest take away I have from this record is that Rex is lost and does not really know what he wants to do; not only is this feeling very apparent in the lyrics of pretty much every song but also I think it is evident from how random and disorganized the record as a whole feels at times.
 I am sort of seeing this album as a bridge record for Rex where he is trying to find his way; it sort of seems like he through a bunch of shit at the wall to see what sticks.
 That being said, there are quite a few gems on this record, and fans of Rex’s music in the past should definitely still enjoy this one.
 It will be exciting to see where Rex’s music goes as he continues to perfect his craft.
-In the meantime, I will definitely be listening to songs on Pony in the future quite a bit.
+In the meantime, I will definitely be listening to a few songs on Pony in the future quite a bit.